R-V-S/bloc-notes/dealing-with-frustration.md

 - Listen to music as you code.
 Music makes things feel easier, and it's a little distracting, but in a good way.
 Better to be a little distracted by music and feeling good than be highly focused and feeling frustrated.

 - Mostly, I try not to think too much.
 I like to not think when I'm programming.
 I let my fingers to the work for me – or at least that's what it feels like.
 But basically, if i'm trying to think hard, I'm thinking too hard.
 Getting to a point where coding feels effortless takes time and a lot of practice, of course, but you can get there by repeating simple tasks over and over again.
 For example, try to write a simple function 5 times in a row.
 By the 6th time you write it, you won't have to think about the proper syntax for a function.

+* Keep things in perspective: You're most likely to get frustrated when you're climbing up a steep learning curve.
+Something that might help to remember is that learning curves level off after a while.
+They're always steepest at the beginning, and the farther you get, the easier it gets.